 We conducted one-way sensitivity analyses to identify the parameters to which the model was most sensitive.
-We have plotted a tornado diagram showing the 15 most sensitive parameters (Figure 15).
+We have plotted a tornado diagram showing the 15 most sensitive parameters (Figure ES7).
 We found that the incremental cost-effectiveness ratios were most sensitive to the cost of OCA.
-For all other parameters, the ICERs remained above \$100,000 / QALY when the annual cost of OCA was assumed to be \$65,000.
+For all other parameters, the cost-effectiveness thresholds remained above \$300,000/QALY when varied across a plausible range.